Senior Living Resources Lutheran Senior Services

 Aging and wellness seems to be on all of our minds lately, not just the physical aspect, but the mental and emotional ways to be well, too.
 While wellbeing is important in all stages of life, the idea of increasing wellness as we age is receiving more attention.

-“We know it’s important to provide our residents with more than services and a place to live and at our senior living communities,” says Maryanne Wallace, Executive Director of Marketing and Communications at Lutheran Senior Services (LSS).
+“We know it’s important to provide our residents with more than services and a place to live and at our personalized assisted living communities,” says Maryanne Wallace, Executive Director of Marketing and Communications at Lutheran Senior Services (LSS).
 “We’re focused on caring for the whole person and giving our residents opportunities to reach their full potential.”

 What is Wellness?